mwidjaja1/DSOnMacARM/README.md

 ---

 # Homebrew & Apple Command Line Tools
-Homebrew has created an ARM ready version as of Version 2.6.0 on Dec 2020 but they've made it pretty clear that it's recommended to use Rosetta still, which emulates Homebrew as if it was installed on an Intel Mac.

-- **To try Homebrew in its ARM native version**: Follow the default installation at https://brew.sh.
+Homebrew now has native support for Apple Silicon as of Version 3.0 and you can follow the  default installation at https://brew.sh.
 This'll install to `/opt/homebrew/bin/brew`.
-  - For what it's worth, I've been unable to figure out what exactly doesn't work in the native ARM version.
-Everything seems dandy for me so far.
-  - Bonus: The ARM native version now installs the Apple Command Line Tools for you for free.
+Bonus: The ARM native version now installs the Apple Command Line Tools for you for free.
-- If that doesn't work for your needs, you can try **Homebrew in the Rosetta 'Intel' version** by following the guide at https://github.com/mikelxc/Workarounds-for-ARM-mac.
-This'll install to `/usr/local/bin/brew`
-  - Disclaimer: I personally have not had the success this original author had.
-For me Python 3.9 fails to install via ARM Homebrew, because of this Upstream Issue here https://github.com/python/cpython/pull/23556.
-You CAN install Python using the Miniforge route below and use it perfectly fine.
-But, that won't be the Python Homebrew uses and a lot of Homebrew installs hinge on their version of Python working.
-If you'd like to quickly implement a short-term 'patch' to get things working via Homebrew, this should work but I haven't tested it: https://github.com/Homebrew/homebrew-core/pull/65866/files

 Even if Apple Command Line Tools + Homebrew comes with Python, and they do, I still recommend going out of your way to install Miniforge below to get the complete Conda ecosystem.